Finding Love After Ostomy Surgery

 Dear MysticAngel,

 I have had Crohn's Disease for 18 years.
-No one understood really what it was when I was diagnosed.
-I went to many doctors who told me it was in my head.
+No one really understood what it was when I was diagnosed.
+I went to many doctors who told me it was all in my head.
 When people found out I was sick, they thought I was looking for attention or special treatment.
-Most people would say to me, "But you look so good".
+Most people would say to me, "But you look so good."
 The one giveaway was my weight.
 At one point, I was 95 pounds at 5'6".
 I hid it well and was a police officer for 12 years.
 I was out sick a lot.
 I had many hospital stays and I am on my second resection surgery, first ileostomy back in May.
-The police dept. retired me on disability several years ago.
+The police department retired me on disability several years ago.
 Although I loved my job, I could not keep up with the physical demands of it.
 Plus, it was a lot easier when I was 21.

 I met a man through a mutual friend.
 We briefly saw each other from a distance and had our mutual friend exchange our phone numbers.
 Before we even went on a date, we talked on the phone several times.
 I told him about my illness before I ever met him.
 I told him exactly what it was and gave him the option of whether he wanted to get involved with someone who had a lifelong illness.
 That was almost 12 years ago.
 We have been together ever since.
 We married in 2002 and in 2003 had our first of 3 children.
 It has not been a fairy tale marriage and we had a lot of ups and downs.
-After seeing someone on a daily basis sick all the time and feel helpless because you cannot help them takes its toll.
+After seeing someone on a daily basis sick all the time and feeling helpless because you cannot help them takes its toll.
 He has had to take on more than his share in our relationship and our household.
-He has been great with the ostomy thing, he even did the emptying of it for me after surgery.
+He has been great with the ostomy thing; he even did the emptying of it for me after surgery.
 Surgery hit me hard and I am still trying to recuperate.
 It is taking me longer than I expected and I guess I am the one who is not handling it well.
 I have had other problems after surgery and I feel that I am never going to heal...but that is another story.

-Good Luck,
+Good luck,

 BLuAngL77